user7217/OxygenTracker/DEPLOYMENT_CHECKLIST.md

 - The MySQL connection error you saw is normal when running locally
 - The app will connect correctly when deployed on PythonAnywhere
 - Always use encoded password in URL: `root@123` becomes `root%40123`
-- Make sure database `varasicyl$oxygen` exists before deployment
+- Make sure database `varasicyl$Oxygen` exists before deployment

 ## 📞 Troubleshooting